adfinis/document-merge-service/README.md

 #### Database

-Per default [Sqlite3](https://sqlite.org/) is used as database for simple deployment.
+Per default [Sqlite3](https://sqlite.org/) is used as database for simple deployment and stored at `/var/lib/document-merge-service/data/sqlite3.db`.
+Create a volume to make it persistent.

 To scale service a different database storage is needed.
 Any database supported by [Django](https://docs.djangoproject.com/en/2.1/ref/settings/#std:setting-DATABASE-ENGINE) can be used.

 * `DATABASE_ENGINE`: Database backend to use.
 * `DATABASE_HOST`: Host to use when connecting to database